 As we collect colours of paints, inks and other essentials of our favourite art supplies, it can be pretty handy to know what colours are available as which products.
-Having dozens of charts is great sometimes but I find it much easier to see what is available at a glance, with little indicators for each media.
-I also love to see all the colours at once, so I can choose which ones I want to use for a project, which ones I've got in the studio and how many I have yet to collect.
+I also love to see all the colours at once, makes it easier to choose which ones I want to use for a project, see which ones I've got in the studio and how many I have yet to collect.
 Besides, they all look awesome together!

 Ready-made Charts for Dylusions and Tim Holtz